Let's Make Mental Health a Priority

 “My family thinks counselling is for crazy people.”

-Although the world has advanced in so many ways, mental health stigma still exists.
-This is endorsed at all levels of society: from politicians, to news media, in friend groups and among families.
+Although the world has advanced in many ways, mental health stigma still exists.
+This is endorsed at all levels of societyāfrom politicians, to news media, in friend groups, and among families.
 Characterizations of people who commit crimes often include mental health slander.
-For instance, mental health is commonly used as an explanation for atrocities like school shootings.
-Some individuals who commit crimes do suffer from poor mental health.
-However, this default stance sends the message that everyone dealing with serious mental health is violent.
+Some individuals who commit crimes do suffer from poor mental health, but this is an exception rather than a given.

 Shame About Going To Counselling